pblack/docs/content/editing-content/multiple-editors.md

 +++
 When 2 people edit the same page, Forestry.io applies a "last in last out" rule.

-## Two editors logged into Forestry
+## Example: two editors in Forestry

 *   **Sarah** starts editing a page
 *   **John** starts editing the same page